 You’re left with no alternative but to buy a new remote if everything else fails.
 Make sure your streaming device is compatible with the Roku Remote before you buy one.
 Compatibility shouldn’t be a problem the majority of the time.
 But it’s best to err on the side of caution.

 Remember that your smartphone and the streaming device must be plugged into the same Wi-Fi network for the Roku app to function as a substitute for a remote.

 If you can’t locate a pairing button on your Roku remote, you can also try to sync your remote without it.

 Additionally, make sure neither your phone nor your Roku device is connected to a VPN; otherwise, it won’t function.

-If you use an IR remote, make sure there are no dust particles obstructing the receiver on either end of the remote control or the device before looking for obstacles between the Roku remote and the device.
+If you use an IR remote, make sure no dust particles are obstructing the receiver on either end of the remote control or the device before looking for obstacles between the Roku remote and the device.